 Aquaculture Technology Option

 The program is offered online and requires successful completion of either 1) 24 credit hours of course work and a comprehensive project and report (6 credit hours), or 2) 30 credit hours of comprehensive course work.
-Candidates will typically register on a part-time basis.
+Students will typically register on a part-time basis.

 32.2.1 Admission Requirements